ARTICLE I: Name

 1) Representatives and proxies shall review the ballot options, namely the status quo, the original proposal, and, if submitted, any counter-proposals.

-2) Each representative and proxy shall vote for his/her first choice or abstain.
+2) Each representative and proxy shall vote for their first choice or abstain.

 3) The ballot option with the fewest number of votes shall be eliminated.

-4) Each representative and proxy shall vote on his/her first choice out of the remaining options or abstain.
+4) Each representative and proxy shall vote on their first choice out of the remaining options or abstain.

 5) This procedure shall be repeated until only one option remains.